 Ask some real estate agents about a certain type of short sale, and don't be surprised if they make a cross with their forefingers and back away, hissing.
-Not every real estate wants to tackle a short sale.
+Not every real estate agent wants to tackle a short sale.
 Some agents have no experience, and others don't want to gain experience due to all of the horror stories they have heard about certain types of short sales.

 A few bad short sale agents can mess up the short sale apple cart for everybody else.
 Not all short sales are awful.
 Some short sales are much easier than others.
 But the complexity tends to boil down to the type of short sale.

 The type of short sale you could be facing — whether you're buying or selling — depends almost entirely on the type of mortgage secured to the subject property.
 The ramifications of that type of loan depend on state laws.
 A short sale in California, for example, is different from a short sale in Florida, because the laws are different.

 How a lender responds to a short sale request varies with the type of loan.
-There are 3 basic types of loans that affect a short sale, especially in trust deed states such as California and Arizona.
+There are three basic types of loans that affect a short sale, especially in trust deed states such as California and Arizona.

 - Purchase Money Loan: A purchase money loan is a loan taken out to buy a home.
 It is not a hard money loan.
 It can be one loan or two loans.
 Purchase money loans for owner-occupants typically offer the best interest rates.
 In some states, purchase money loans carry no recourse.